What does the Profit Manager methodology do?

-In the event of a falling market rate the entire investment is not closed, only the profit withdrawn first.
-Later, if the market rate falls further and the capital loses the level which originally set, the capital also withdrawn.
+In the event of a falling market rate the entire investment is not closed, only the profit is withdrawn first.
+Later, if the market rate falls further and the capital loses the level originally set, the capital is also withdrawn.

-The capital protection and profits managed independently on the Binance exchange.
-Only when action required the offer will be done by the system.
+The capital protection and profits are managed independently on the Binance exchange.
+Only when the action required the offer will be done by the system.